Peru – Land Of The Incas

 The services of a tour manager and local guides in Peru

-Discover the beautiful city of Arequipa and the extraordinary Monasterio Santa Catalina
+Visit the extraordinary Monasterio Santa Catalina in Arequipa

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 1Fly overnight to Lima, Peru's fascinating capital.